codefellows-portland-javascript-401d4/express-mongo-relations/README.md

 Directions:
 send all requests to the following field:
-  Url: 'localhost:3600/api/westeros'
+  Url: 'localhost:3000/api/westeros'

 GET: see a list of entries
-    All lords and ladies in the database:       Url: 'localhost:3600/api/westeros/nobles' All houses in the database:                 Url: 'localhost:3600/api/westeros/houses' All lords in the data base:                 Url: 'localhost:3600/api/westeros/lords' All ladies in the data base:                Url: 'localhost:3600/api/westeros/ladies' All lords and ladies of a specific house    Url: 'localhost:3600/api/westeros/nobles/$house'
+    All lords and ladies in the database:       Url: 'localhost:3000/api/westeros/nobles' All houses in the database:                 Url: 'localhost:3000/api/westeros/houses' All lords in the data base:                 Url: 'localhost:3000/api/westeros/nobles/lords' All ladies in the data base:                Url: 'localhost:3000/api/westeros/nobles/ladies' All lords and ladies of a specific house    Url: 'localhost:3000/api/westeros/houses/$house' All old nobles                              Url: 'localhost:3000/api/westeros/nobles/old'
+    All nobles who died young                   Url: 'localhost:3000/api/westeros/nobles/died-young'

 you can also enter specific queries.
-for example:   'localhost:3600/api/westeros/nobles&dead=true' would return all dead nobles. for example:   'localhost:3600/api/westeros/house&sigil=stag' would return house Baratheon.
+for example:   'localhost:3000/api/westeros/nobles&dead=true' would return all dead nobles. for example:   'localhost:3000/api/westeros/house&sigil=stag' would return house Baratheon.

-POST: add a noble to the database
+POST: add a noble to the database.
+This will also attach them to their particular house.

-POST: a
-    You can add a tree to the trees database and the program will sort it automatically
-   Example: {name: 'douglas fir', type: 'gymnosperm', genus: 'Pseudotsuga'}
-   Post Url: 'localhost:3200/api/trees'

 PUT: update an entry by id.

 DELETE: a noble or house by ID

-extra function: Fighting
-      typing the url 'localhost:3600/api/westeros/fight/house1&house2 will cause the two houses to battle.